20101301-Alina-Hasan/Parallel-HyperLogLog/README.md

 ## Notes 📝

 - The HyperLogLog error rate is set to 1% (`error_rate=0.01`).
-- Parallelization improves performance on large datasets but overhead may limit gains beyond a certain number of processes.
+- Parallelization improves performance on large datasets, but overhead may limit gains beyond a certain number of processes.

 ## Contributing 🙌